Pendfin/Blockstuff/h3_hash.md

 - pure luck? some warnings while cracking -to update or use parallellization but it worked

 ### g) Voluntary bonus: Where do you want to go today?
-- finding parameters for hash ewith hashid --> hashed$ hashid -m f2477a144dff4f216ab81f2ac3e3207d
+- finding parameters for hash with hashid --> hashed$ hashid -m f2477a144dff4f216ab81f2ac3e3207d
 - Windows NTLM? it seems to be [+] NTLM [Hashcat Mode: 1000]
 - try to crack it --> /hashed$ hashcat -m 1000 'f2477a144dff4f216ab81f2ac3e3207d' rockyou.txt -o ratkaisu3
 - cracked-->hashed$ cat ratkaisu3
-- f2477a144dff4f216ab81f2ac3e3207d:monkey--> this doesn't seem to be answer to the question? did I use so
+- f2477a144dff4f216ab81f2ac3e3207d:monkey--> this doesn't seem to be answer to the question? but it is what i got

 ### h) Voluntary bonus: Embarassingly parallel
 - skipping this
 ### i) my hash
 - skipping this

 ### j) John.
 Install Jumbo
 Source; https://terokarvinen.com/2023/crack-file-password-with-john/
 - Installing with instructions, skipping micro because it is already installed--> hashed$ $ sudo apt-get -y install bash-completion git build-essential libssl-dev zlib1g zlib1g-dev zlib-gst libbz2-1.0 libbz2-dev atool zip wge